facebookresearch/ParlAI/README.md

 We are in an early-release Beta.
 Expect some adventures and rough edges.

-## Basic Examples

-`python examples/display_data.py -t babi:task1k:1`

-Displays 10 random examples from task 1 of the "1000-example" bAbI task.

-`python examples/memnn_luatorch_cpu/full_task_train.py -t cbt:NE -n 8`

-Trains a simple cpu-based memory network on the Children's Book Test "Named Entities" subset with 8 threads (python processes) using Hogwild.

-`python examples/drqa/train.py -t squad -b 32`

-Trains an attentive LSTM model on the SQuAD dataset with a batch size of 32 examples.

-## Requirements

-ParlAI currently requires Python3.

-Several models included (in parlai/agents) have additional requirements such as [PyTorch](http://pytorch.org/) or [Lua Torch](http://torch.ch/).

-## Installing ParlAI

-First, clone the repository, then enter the cloned directory.

-Linked install:
-Run `python setup.py develop` to link the cloned directory to your site-packages.
-This is the recommended installation procedure if you plan on modifying any parlai code for your run or submitting a pull request, especially if you want to add another task to repository.
-All needed data will be downloaded to ./data, and any model files (currently just the memnn model) if requested will be downloaded to ./downloads.

-Copied install (use parlai only as a dependency):
-Run `python setup.py install` to copy contents to your site-packages folder.
-All data will be downloaded to that folder, and to make any changes to the code you will need to run install again.
-If you want to just use parlai as a dependency (e.g. to access the tasks or the core code), this works fine.
-If you want to clear out the downloaded data, then delete the 'data' and 'downloads' (if applicable) folder in site-packages/parlai.

 ## Goals

 Unified framework for evaluation of dialogue models